all-iver/clingy/README.md

 Events
 -----

 Clingy broadcasts `Attachment`-related events and messages.
 Clingy sends object-related messages using Unity's `SendMessage()`, so if you have a `MonoBehavior` on an object, just adding a function called `OnObjectConnected(AttachEventInfo info)` is enough to get notified of that object's participation in an `Attachment`.
 Clingy also uses `UnityEvent` if you want to be more explicit, or if you want to get events about the `Attachment` as a whole.
-You can subscribe to events from `Attachment.events`, or just get events about specific objects on `AttachPoint.events`.
+You can subscribe to events from `Attachment.events`, and they are also rebroadcasted by `AttachPoints` involved in the `Attachment` if you subscribe to `AttachPoint.events`.

 Event types are: